gitmystuff/AgenticAI/Week 02 - The Cognitive Interface/Exploring_LLMs_Analysis.md

 ## Next Steps

-After completing this notebook, students should:
+After completing this notebook, you should:
 1. ✅ Be comfortable calling any LLM API
 2. ✅ Understand cost/performance trade-offs
 3. ✅ Know when to use local vs. cloud inference
-4. ✅ Be ready for Week 3 (Async Programming & Structured Output)
+4. ✅ Be ready for Async Programming & Structured Output

 **Suggested Homework:** Modify the notebook to evaluate LLMs on a domain-specific task (e.g., "Write SQL for this natural language query") and analyze which models excel at code generation.